joshfwright/game-of-life/README.md

 ## How to Run The Two Versions:
 * Everything required for you to compile and run both versions of the Game of Life on a Linux system is in this repository, including a handy makefile.
+The graphics library object (gfxGraphicsLib.o) is also included and ready to go, and only needs to be rebuilt if you decide to change any characteristics about the circles representing live cells (color, size, or want to use a different shape altogether).

 * To run either program one step at a time, just press that trusty enter key.
 To run multiple times in a row, just hold down the enter key for a few seconds at a time or stack some input - you'll see an example of this in the .mp4 video included in the repository.